For students in university-provided quarantine / isolation housing

-No, students in quarantine/isolation are exempt from participating in the university's mandatory COVID-19 surveillance testing for the duration of their quarantine/isolation (however, please note that some students may be directed by a health care provider to receive diagnostic testing at Cornell Health).
-Students in quarantine/isolation should not receive reminders in their Daily Check to schedule a surveillance test.
-If you are in quarantine/isolation and have received a Daily Check reminder to schedule your surveillance test, please email us at email@example.com.
+Students who are in quarantine / isolation are exempt from participating in the university's mandatory COVID-19 surveillance testing for the duration of their quarantine / isolation (however, please note that some students may be directed by a health care provider to receive diagnostic testing at Cornell Health).
+Students in quarantine / isolation should not receive reminders in their Daily Check to schedule a surveillance test.
+If you are in quarantine / isolation and have received a Daily Check reminder to schedule your surveillance test, please email us at firstname.lastname@example.org.

 Call Cornell Health 24/7 at 607-255-5155 if you are worried about new or worsening symptoms.
 If your symptoms are mild, report them when you receive a check-in call or survey from Cornell Health.

-If you would like a 14-day accommodation letter sent to your instructor(s), please contact Student Disability Services.
+If you would like an accommodation letter sent to your instructor(s), please contact Student Disability Services.